ryan-txn/tp/docs/DeveloperGuide.md

 ## Design & implementation
 ### High Level Class Design
-The main classes of this implementation are the following:
+The main classes of this implementation are:
 - HealthMate
 - ChatParser
 - User